Idol × Warrior Miracle Tunes!: Synopsis

 The Music Kingdom, a separate harmonious world that guards music, contains note-shaped gems called Sound Jewels; the Sound Jewels together produce the "Song of Blessings", a powerful melody that purifies and soothes people's hearts.
 However, they are stolen by the Demon King, who corrupts them into Negative Jewels and covers the Music Kingdom in darkness.
 Through the Dokudoku-dan, the Demon King's henchmen, the Negative Jewels are used to turn humans into Negative Jewelers.
 The Negative Aura spread by the Negative Jewelers allows the Demon King to compose his "Song of Darkness" to conquer the human world.
 In order to recover the Sound Jewels, the goddess of the Music Kingdom sends the Fairy Rhythms (妖精リズムズ, Yōsei Rizumuzu) Poppun, Rockie, and Clanosuke to the human world to seek help.

 In the human world, Kanon Ichinose and Fuka Tachibana audition to become part of a new idol group called Miracle² with Mai Kanzaki, which was also partially held to recruit Idol Warriors to help Mai recover the Sound Jewels.
 Miracle² is later joined by sisters Akari and Hikari Shiratori of the American girl group KariKari.
 Becoming Miracle Tunes, the girls fight to purify the Negative Jewels back into their original forms to stop the Demon King.
 As magic uses up Harmony Energy, Miracle² must harvest energy by performing as idols in their daily lives.

-Characters
+Cast and characters

 Miracle Tunes

 The main characters are in an idol group named Miracle² (pronounced "miracle miracle") who is signed to a fictional record label called Raspberry Music.
 They transform into Miracle Tunes using their Miracle Pods and Idol Jewels, a type of Sound Jewel given to them by a Rhythm.
 Each girl is given a Miracle Takt and using Special Jewels would allow them to change music genres with using their Miracle Pods to defeat their enemies.
 Originally consisting of Kanon Ichinose, Mai Kanzaki, and Fuka Tachibana, they are later joined by Akari and Hikari Shiratori, who transform with the Miracle Braces and fight with the Miracle Tambourines.
 Halfway throughout the series, the characters each recover a Crystal Jewel, which they can use to transform into Final Mode.
 During this time, Kanon's Miracle Takt changes into the Final Tune Takt.